McMurray Family Taekwondo to offer self defense classes

 He added that learning those skills are especially important for younger women and girls who are often targeted.

 McMurray wants everyone to take away those tools for self defense, and hopes to hold classes once the seasonal residents return.
-Though for now McMurray is holding two sessions, and he eventually hopes to expand from there.
+For now McMurray is holding two sessions, and he eventually hopes to expand from there.

 “(It) depends on how successful (it is) we could do it a few times a year,” McMurray said.